 According to the previous discussion, it seems companies have different understanding on the definition of slot offset.
 In Rel-15, companies discussed about the definition of synchronous NR-DC.
 For synchronous NR-DC, the SFN may be not aligned while the slot boundary alignment has to be guaranteed.
 During the discussion of synchronous NR-DC, it seems that companies’ understanding on slot alignment is that all the slot boundaries of cell with smaller SCS are aligned with slot boundary of cell with larger SCS.
 While during the email discussion [98b-NR-25], some companies’ understanding seems to be “Two CCs are slot aligned if the beginning of slot 0 of the CC with lower SCS coincides with a slot boundary of the CC with higher SCS”, which only requires the slot boundary alignment of slot#0 to some extent.
 For the latter definition, as also discussed during [98b-NR-25], there is a case where the slot boundary of slot#0 is aligned while other slot boundaries are not aligned.

 From our perspective, the definition of slot alignment is “all the slot boundaries of cell with smaller SCS are aligned with slot boundary of cell with larger SCS.”
 Based on our understanding, this is also the definition of slot alignment for synchronous NR-DC.
-It is preferred to keep the same understanding of slot alignment across RAN1 spec instead of introducing a new definition of slot alignment in Rel-16 which may have non-backward compatibility risk to Rel-15 definition of slot alignment..
+It is preferred to keep the same understanding of slot alignment across RAN1 spec instead of introducing a new definition of slot alignment in Rel-16 which may have non-backward compatibility risk to Rel-15 definition of slot alignment.

 Proposal 1: RAN1 further clarifies the definition of slot alignment between the following two options.